vercel/commerce/README.md

 We're using Github Projects to keep track of issues in progress and todo's.
 Here is our [Board](https://github.com/vercel/commerce/projects/1)

-People actively working on this project: @okbel, @lfades, @dominiksipowicz, @gbibeaul.
+People actively working on this project: @okbel, @lfades, @dominiksipowicz, @GuiBibeau.

 ## Troubleshoot